 Are There Limits on The Fees a General Improvement District (“GID”) May Fix?

-Prelude: As with the propriety of all governmental powers, we begin our discussion with the powers special districts like the Incline Village General Improvement District2 (“IVGID”) have been granted in Nevada.
+Prelude: As with the propriety of all governmental powers, we begin our discussion with the powers special districts like the Incline Village General Improvement District2 (“IVGID”) are authorized to exercise.
 And that takes us to…

-And to Be a Legitimate Fee, Toll or Charge, The Assessment Cannot Exceed “Just And Reasonable Rates:” Given the District is a public utility26, common law27 as well as public policy13 dictate that its utility rates must be “just and reasonable.”28 Since the NPUC need not grant deference to a private utility’s unjust and unreasonable rates29, neither need you the reader.
-And for the same reasons, the rates IVGID charges for the recreation facilities and services it furnishes must be held to the just and reasonable standard.
-Because if they are not, their adoption is in excess of the fee limits a GID may fix.
+Limitation No. 5 – The Assessment Cannot Exceed “Just And Reasonable Rates:” Given the District is a public utility21, common law22 as well as public policy23 dictate its rates must be “just and reasonable.”24 Since the NPUC need not grant deference to a private utility’s unjust and unreasonable rates25, neither need you the reader.
+And for the same reasons, the rates IVGID charges for the recreation facilities and services it furnishes must be held to this just and reasonable standard.
+Because if they’re not, their adoption is in excess of the fee limits a GID may fix.

 - See our What Kinds of Rates, Tolls and Charges Are GID Boards Authorized to Fix discussion.